noahflood1/POS-System/README.md

 Head Developer: Noah Flood
 Head Developer: Jackson Scifres

-Dev Patel
+Developer: Dev Patel
-Scottie Davis
+Developer: Scottie Davis
-Logan Killian
+Developer: Logan Killian

 description:
 This is a POS system that does stuff.
 See Trello for full function: